mishakarpinskiy/test_splynx_docs/files/voice/processing/processing.md

 CDR processing
 ==========

-You can import a CDR(in .csv format) for charge the customer and print in his invoice the register of calls, messages or data.
+You can import a CDR (in .csv format) which can be used to charge the customer via their invoice which will show the register of calls, messages and/or data.

-Behind the processing menu there are 4 other pages, CDR Import, CDR Export, CDR History and CDR errors.
+Under the processing menu, there are 4 sub-menus, CDR Import, CDR Export, CDR History and CDR errors.
 ![Dashboard](dashboard_voice.png)

 ### Import CDR

-To import a CDR file you have to upload this file(in .csv format), select delimiter, enable/disable first row contains column names, select voice type(call, messages, data or mixed) and select handler("Base" handler by default).
-Provider selection can be missed.
+To import a CDR file you have to upload the file (in .csv format), select the delimiter, enable/disable “first row contains column names”, select voice type (call, messages, data or mixed) and select handler ("Base" handler by default).
+Provider selection can be skipped.

 *NOTE!
-Almost every our client has different type of CDR files, so if Splynx base handler can't process your file because of another format you should ask Splynx Support to develop a custom handler for your type of CDR files.
-You should send 2-3 CDR files as an example and full description(what field should be imported, what field can be missed etc.).
-Handler development takes few business days and it's absolutely free*
+Every client has a different type/structure of CDR files, so if the Splynx base handler can't process your file because of another format you can send a request to the Splynx Support team to develop a custom handler for your type of CDR files.
+Please send 2-3 CDR files as examples and a full description (which field should be imported, which field should be ignored etc.).
+The custom handler development takes a few business days however it remains a free service.*

 ![Description](import_description.png)

-Let's import some CDR file with only calls in it.
+Let's import a CDR file with a few calls.

-I have a csv file with only 3 calls and very simple format:
+Here we have a CSV file with 3 calls in a simple format:

 ![File format](file_format.png)

 ![Import](import_file.png)

-If you have messages or data records in a CDR, other appropriate columns should be selected.
+If you have any messages or data records in the CDR, other appropriate columns should be selected.

-*Regarding incoming calls.
-If your CDR file contains incoming calls, appropriate voice service must be created for a customer: with "direction" = incoming, and "phone number" = Destination number from a file(or pattern like 123{!} - means all phone number beginning with 123)*
+*Regarding incoming calls - if your CDR file contains incoming calls, the appropriate voice service must be created for a customer: with "direction" = incoming, and "phone number" = Destination number from a file (or a pattern like 123{!} - means all phone numbers beginning with 123)*

-Once it's load, selected the correct value in every column(step 3), and then click on preview(step 4) to check what we will get:
+Once it's loaded, selected the correct value in every column(step 3), and then click on preview (step 4) to view the output:

 ![preview](preview.png)

-Preview shows 1 error because service not found.
-Next 2 calls were imported as customer has 2 voice services with appropriate phone numbers:
+The preview shows 1 error because the service was not found.
+The next 2 calls were imported as the customer has 2 voice services with appropriate phone numbers:

 ![Customer](customer_services.png)

-We will import 2 calls and reprocess an error later after fixing:
+For now we will import the 2 calls and reprocess the error at a later stage after fixing it:
 ![Upload](import_result.png)

 ![Calls](calls_stat1.png)

- Now let's check and fix CDR errors:
+Now let's view and fix the CDR errors:

  ![CDR errors](error.png)

-To show Splynx what customer has this phone number we have to create a voice service for a customer with "Source" number as "Phone number" of service:
+In order to allow Splynx to link the CDR to the correct phone number and in turn with the correct customer we have to create a voice service for the customer with a "Source" number as "Phone number" in the service:

 ![create service](add_new_service.png)

-Now you can reprocess all errors:
+Now we can reprocess all the errors:

 ![Reprocess](error1.png)

 ![Reprocessed](reprocessed.png)

-Now when an error was reprocessed you can check a customer:
+Now that we have reprocessed the error we can view the voice statistics in the customer’s page:

 ![new call](new_call.png)

-If you are using voice categories in Splynx, and you have category name for every call in a CDR file, this name should be changed to category ID(under Voice/Categories), name of a category can be detected and imported using custom handler(what we can develop for you).
+If you are using voice categories in Splynx, and you have a category name for every call in the CDR file, this name should be changed to the category ID (under Voice/Categories), the name of a category can be detected and imported using a custom handler(our support team can develop it for you).

 ### Export CDR

-It's also possible to export the same data that we imported to Splynx to a new CDR, filtering by period and voice type.
+We can also export the same data that we imported to Splynx to a new CDR, filtering by period and voice type.

 ![Export](export.png)

-After clocking on "Export" button you can download an archive with csv file with a calls.
+After generating the file you can download an archive with the CSV file that will contain all the call records.

 ### History CDR

-In the history we can check the register of CDR imported, download them or delete in case that something was wrong or missed.
-If some history record will be deleted all the information(calls,data,messages) what this record contained - will be also deleted.
+In CDR History module, we can view the log of all CDR records imported, download them or delete them in case there is an error or some details were missed.
+If a historic record is deleted, all the information (calls, data, messages) it contains - will be also deleted.

 ![History](history.png)